In my mid-teens, I was addicted to video games. As a rough guess I’d say that I played for six hours a day, on average.

 I arrived at Swarthmore College having never set foot in the U.S. before.
 I thought: “I had better like this if I’m going be here for four years”.
 Fortunately, I loved it!
 I studied economics, political science, and public policy.

-It was so bad that in early 2016—when I had moved back to The Netherlands—I couldn’t clean the house for half an hour without panicking from the stress.
+It was so bad that in early 2016—when I had moved back to The Netherlands—I couldn’t clean the house for half an hour without panicking from stress.
 Not good.

 For one and a half years, I tried to “fix” myself.
 But because I did not know what was going on, that didn’t work.

 Fortunately, someone eventually presented me with a list of burnout symptoms.
-She went down the list, asking me whether I suffered from each particular symptom—and I answered “yes” for almost each symptom.
+She went down the list, asking me whether I suffered from each particular symptom—and I answered “yes” for 15 out of 17 symptoms, or something like that.

-So I spent the next six months working with a psychologist.
+So I spent the next six months working with a psychologist to recover from burnout.
 I don’t think I’ve ever learned that much, that quickly.